inaka/elvis_core/doc_rules/elvis_style/no_macros.md

 ## Rationale

 Macros can lead to code that is harder to debug, maintain, and understand due to their compile-time expansion.
 They obscure logic by replacing code with textual substitutions, making the behavior of the program less predictable and harder to trace.
-It's generally better to use functions, which are more transparent and maintainable, unless there is a strong performance or architectural reason to use macros
+It's generally better to use functions, which are more transparent and maintainable, unless there is a strong performance or architectural reason to use macros.

-Macros should be avoided.
-An exception to this is the usage of predefined macros, like `FUNCTION`, and `MODULE`.

 ## Options